-To refit the ignition coil proceed as follows :-
+To refit the ignition coil proceed as follows:-

-- (a) Hold the coil in the left hand with the brass contact pointing away from the line of vision and the lead wires projecting downwards from the underside, and drop the leads through the rectangular hole in the insulating gasket, the extended end of which must point in the same direction as the coil tab. - (b) With the other hand, push the coil core through the coil, making sure that the brass locking tab rivetted to the iron is on the same side as the coil contact.
-Drive the fibre wedge provided in between the core and the coil, on the same side as the locking tab and bend over the tab. - (c) Replace the stator coil assembly in position on the stator plate and before pushing right down on the studs, bring the sleeved low tension lead of the ignition coil inside the base of the right-hand stator core stud.
-This keeps the lead clear of the flywheel rotor.
-Pass the low tension leads through to the front of the unit.
-Note also that none of the coil leads become clamped in between the stator and the housing. - (d) Press the core down firmly and tighten down the two clamp nuts anchoring the ignition coil earth lead tab underneath the left-hand nut. - (e) Reconnect the sleeved ignition coil lead to the insulated post together with the condenser lead tab and the contact breaker return spring.
-Firmly screw home the securing screw. - (f) Reconnect the ignition lead to the H.T. terminal of the ignition coil, and reconnect the low tension leads to the appropriate terminals as follows:-
+(a) Hold the coil in the left hand with the brass contact pointing away from the line of vision and the lead wires projecting downwards from the underside, and drop the leads through the rectangular hole in the insulating gasket, the extended end of which must point in the same direction as the coil tab.

-The white lead to No. 3, green to No. 4 and red lead to No. I terminal on the front of the unit.
+(b) With the other hand, push the coil core through the coil making sure that the brass locking tab rivetted to the iron is on the same side as the coil contact.
+Drive the fibre wedge provided, in between the core and the coil on the same side as the locking tab and bend over the tab.

+(c) Connect up the sleeved lead to the condenser via hole No. 5 in the distributor moulding, and firmly tighten up the condenser nut.

+(d) Screw down the stator assembly anchoring the ignition coil earth lead under one of the clamp nuts.

-(g) Make sure that all tabs are clean and all clamped connections are tight.
+(e) Make sure that all tabs are clean and all clamped connections are tight, and before lowering the stator see that none of the coil leads become clamped in between the stator and the housing.

-IMPORTANT: Bend all stray loops of wire to behind the radius of the stator to ensure they do not foul the rim of the flywheel rotor.
+IMPORTANT: Bend all stray loops of wire to behind the radius of the stator and screw down the condenser lead to the insulated post so that the lead passes under the contact breaker return spring to ensure that it does not foul the rim of the distributor rotor.
+Other wires in the near vicinity of the distributor rotor of flywheel rotor should always be pushed back clear to prevent any fouling.